- Payment Plan Guidelines

 - Plans range from three to 60 months.
 You cannot change the terms of the plan once you enter into an agreement;

-- We will continue to add interest to your unpaid balance;
+- We will continue to add interest to your unpaid balance (except for Homestead Benefit and Senior Freeze repayments);

 - You will still be subject to all set-off programs until the debt is paid in full.
 Set-off programs allow the State to apply your refunds, property tax relief, and other government benefits to pay off debt you may owe; and